vesche/um.wtf/articles/03-purplefox-devblog-part-2.md

 Here's a bunch of things I'm using to build this project.
 I first just want to say it's amazing having so many free & open-source tools, libraries, and resources at my disposal.
 I often feel like I'm just playing with complex legos built by other people and gluing things together to make something cool.

 * [C](https://en.wikipedia.org/wiki/C_(programming_language))
     * I'm committed to using straight up ANSI C for this project.
 I really enjoy programming in C, it feels powerful and badass (read: I'm a geek).
-The client will be very fast and cross-platform because of this.
+The client will be very fast and cross-platform which I'm excited about.
 * [SDL 2.0 (Simple DirectMedia Layer)](https://www.libsdl.org/)
     * Awesome cross-platform library that is seriously making everything a breeze.
-Graphics, keyboard, mouse, audio, threading, and extensions that can do images & networking (see below).
+Graphics, keyboard, mouse, audio, threading, and additional libraries that can do things like images & networking (see below).
 This library is a godsend.
-The [Wiki](https://wiki.libsdl.org/FrontPage) has been super helpful, I use the [API by Name documentation](https://wiki.libsdl.org/CategoryAPI) all the time.
+The [Wiki](https://wiki.libsdl.org/FrontPage) has been super helpful, I use the [API by Name documentation](https://wiki.libsdl.org/CategoryAPI) frequently.
 * [SDL_image 2.0](https://www.libsdl.org/projects/SDL_image/)
     * Great library for SDL that handles loading images, a sprite sheet in my case.
 It also has really helpful documentation.
 * [SDL_net](https://www.libsdl.org/projects/SDL_net/)
-    * Finding this SDL library has made this project 1000x easier.
+    * Finding this SDL library has made this project 100x easier.
 Network programming in C can get complicated quickly, and this library takes care of so much.
 It also has great documentation, just like the rest of SDL.
 I stand on the shoulders of giants.
 * [cJSON](https://github.com/DaveGamble/cJSON)
     * I tried a few other C JSON libraries before landing on cJSON including [json-c](https://github.com/json-c/json-c) and [pdjson](https://github.com/skeeto/pdjson).
 I really like how much functionality cJSON allows and that it has a single, easy to use header file.
 It does what I need and was easy to learn.
 * [Tiny 16: Basic](https://opengameart.org/content/tiny-16-basic)
     * As I said in my last post, I'm not an artist.
 I needed some free placeholder art, and I ended up finding the awesome [OpenGameArt](https://opengameart.org/) website.
-A little bit of pursuing and I found the "Tiny 16: Basic" sprite sheet by [Sharm](https://opengameart.org/users/sharm).
-I really like the way it looks, I'm currently using a combined, single sprite sheet a user put together in the comments.
+After a little bit of browsing, I found the "Tiny 16: Basic" sprite sheet by [Sharm](https://opengameart.org/users/sharm).
+I really like the way it looks, I'm currently using a combined, single sprite sheet a user put together in the comments section.

 ## Client Networking I - Sending a JSON Payload to the Server

-When building a game it's tempting to just want to dive and start doing game mechanics, player movement, animations, etc. However, this will not be an ordinary game- this is an MMORPG ladies and gents.
+When building a game it's tempting to just want to dive in and start doing game mechanics, player movement, animations, etc. However, this will not be an ordinary game- this is an MMORPG ladies and gents.
 Therefore, we have to keep our feet on the ground.
 For the client skeleton some of the most important code to write first is network communication.
 As I talked about in the first post, the game is going to talk TCP and send & receive JSON payloads.
 Again, this game is not being designed to be high-speed enough as to require UDP and we will be using JSON because it's 2018, *bro*.

 Here's a JSON payload that I came up with, this likely will change over time but suits my needs for now.
-Everything sent to the server will have there common fields username, command, and arguments.
-This allows the server to know who we are talking about, what we want to do, and what variable amount of data is necessary to send along with it.
+Everything sent to the server will have the common fields username, command, and arguments.
+This allows the server to know who we are talking about, what we want to do, and be given the data needed to go along with it.
 ```json
 {
     "username": "vesche",